Corey Hart (baseball): High school career

 Hart played for the Greenwood High School Gators in Bowling Green, Kentucky.
-Hart also played basketball for four years for the Gators for coach Jason Couch and was recruited to be college basketball at University of Alabama at Birmingham.
-He regularly played shortstop on the baseball team.
+Hart also played basketball for four years for the Gators for coach Jason Couch and regularly played shortstop on the baseball team.
 Hart's jersey is retired by Greenwood and hangs from the rafters in the school's gymnasium.
+Hart was recruited to be college basketball at University of Alabama at Birmingham.

 Hart played American Legion Baseball and was named the program's Graduate of the Year for 2011.

 Minor league career

-The Milwaukee Brewers selected Hart in the 11th round of the 2000 MLB Draft.
+The Milwaukee Brewers selected Hart in the 11th round of the 2000 MLB draft.
 He started his career that summer with the rookie level Ogden Raptors, primarily playing at first base.
 He moved up to the Single-A High Desert Mavericks and then the Double-A Huntsville Stars by the season.
 He was selected for the All-Star Futures Game.
 He moved up to the Triple-A Indianapolis Indians in 2004.

 In 2005, Hart batted .308 with 17 home runs and 69 RBIs in 113 games for the Triple-A Nashville Sounds.
 While there, Hart played alongside future major league teammates Prince Fielder and J. J. Hardy.
 He also had 31 stolen bases.
 Hart continued to play in both the minor and major leagues through 2006, and was regarded as one of Milwaukee's top prospects.